Parmesan Popovers with Chives

 Instructions

 - Whisk together the milk, eggs and butter in a large bowl until blended.
-Add the remaining ingredients and mix well.
+Add the flour, salt, black pepper, Parmesan, chives and lemon zest and mix well.

 - Place the empty pan in the oven to heat for 7 minutes.
 Carefully remove from the oven and fill the cups evenly with the batter (this is less messy if you transfer batter to a 4-cup liquid measuring cup).